 Thoughts & Insights

-OUBEYs Art in The Digital Playground
+OUBEYs Art in Digital Spaces of Experience

 After a five year break, the MINDKISS Project is now moving on to the next stage.
 From 28 October to 8 November OUBEYs Art in the Digital Resonance Space will be premiered in Germany.
 In September this year the presentation already wowed visitors to the Science&Fiction/Science&Art festival in Moscow.
 So just more trendy surfing on the zeitgeist wave?
 Far from it.